OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/kubeflow-setup.md

 This guide creates a vanilla deployment of Kubeflow with all its core components without any external dependencies.

-This Kubeflow deployment requires a default StorageClass with a dynamic volume provisioner. this guide uses [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
+This Kubeflow deployment requires a default StorageClass with a dynamic volume provisioner.
+This guide uses [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).

 In this setup, the directory /opt/local-path-provisioner will be used across all the nodes as the path for provisioning (a.k.a, store the persistent volume data).
 The provisioner will be installed in local-path-storage namespace by default.